djalbat/the-occam-user-manual/understanding-grammars.md

 The resulting structure is usually called an abstract syntax tree or AST for short.
 We call it a parse tree, however.

-Lastly, not part of this list but equally important is the way in which the parse tree and occasionally the tokens themselves are utilised and maninpulated, which we briefly cover in this chapter, too.

 ## Language flexibility and extensibility

 Consider the following variable declaration written in Occam's default language, called Florence: